ABRG-Models/morphologica/README.install.mac.md

 ### Common manual dependency builds

-Whether or not you used mac ports to install hdf5, opencv and armadillo, the JSON-reading library jsoncpp needs to be built separately, as I don't believe it is currently available as a port. glfw3 also needs to be built separately (I've not investigated
+Whether or not you used mac ports to install hdf5 and armadillo, the JSON-reading library jsoncpp needs to be built separately, as I don't believe it is currently available as a port. glfw3 also needs to be built separately (I've not investigated